 - If you have an opinion, give it.
 But accept that, even if you’re ‘right’, you may be overruled as a consequence of other factors.
-Don’t continue to argue your case – all you’ll do is irritate the PM.
-As An American Editor recently reminded us, what the client says always goes.
+Don’t continue to argue your case – all you’ll do is irritate the client.
+As An American Editor reminded us, what the client says always goes.

-- If the PM discovers that you’ve made a mistake and emails or calls you to discuss it, don’t try to obfuscate your way out of it.
+- If the client discovers that you’ve made a mistake and emails or calls you to discuss it, don’t try to obfuscate your way out of it.
 Instead, think of the situation as an opportunity to demonstrate your professionalism.
 Apologise, request the opportunity to put the mistake right and briefly explain what went wrong and why it’ll never happen again.
 That way, you’re far more likely to salvage the relationship.

 If you’re truly brilliant, you’ll likely be able to get away with having a few more prickles than average.
-But realistically, all other things being equal, a PM is going to prefer people who are pleasant to work with.
+But realistically, all other things being equal, a client is going to prefer people who are pleasant to work with.

 Whatever you do, don’t avoid asking necessary questions (indeed, always err on the side of caution – much better to circumvent a potential misunderstanding early on).
 But do ensure that your queries give an impression that you’ve thought the issue through and that you aren’t just uttering a general cry for help.